Appolinarina/MusicVisuals/README.md

 ControlPanel.java (User Interface):
   The ControlPanel class manages a user interface with playback controls (play, stop, rewind) and a toggleable sidebar for additional settings.
 User inputs control the sidebar’s visibility, enhancing the application's interactivity.

+PP.java
+This code represents a Processing sketch that visualizes the given audio file using a 3D torus render.
+The audio waveform is displayed in two different manners, one: using lines drawn on all 4 edges of the screen, with the amplitude of each sample determining the length and direction of the lines, and two: the radii of the torus inside and outside.
+Additionally, the sketch incorporates interactive elements, such as mouse-controlled hue adjustment for the visual representation.
+Overall, the code gives an immersive experience for the opening of the song due to it's calm nature, the lerping torus accurately characterises the smooth and chill nature of the song.

 # What I am most proud of in the assignment

 Aileen Coliban, C22304291: